That's his story ...

 Excerpts of Clemons' interview were posted Thursday night on FoxSports.com, and he also tells the radio show he "got the bad end of the deal."

 "Everybody is coming at me, and making it seem like it's my fault," Clemons said.
 "If you're going to categorize the people that are receiving the money, then they can't get the money unless the people at the university give it to them.
 I just don't want people to think that the stuff that's going on is solely blamed on me."

 In statements issued Wednesday through Missouri's athletic department, Johnson and Paulding said they couldn't comment on specific allegations because of the NCAA investigation.
 But each statement concluded with an identical comment: "All I can say is that we have not ever received any impermissible benefits, including cash, from any of our coaches."

-Floyd, who became president of the four-campus system last January, was in Kansas City for a previously scheduled meeting with the university's Board of Curators which was to include a private discussion of his job performance.
+Clemons comments are scheduled to air the day after University of Missouri president Elson Floyd, facing revelations about his family's dealings Clemons, said he would not resign.
+Floyd, who became president of the four-campus system last January, was in Kansas City on Thursday for a previously scheduled meeting with the university's Board of Curators.

-After a public portion of the meeting with the curators, Floyd told reporters that he did nothing wrong or inappropriate, and that his involvement with Clemons "has been, candidly, a nightmare and it continues to be so."
+After briefly leaving a public portion of the meeting, Floyd told reporters he did nothing "wrong that was inappropriate," and that his involvement with Clemons "has been, candidly, a nightmare and it continues to be so."

 He also apologized for his wife's suggestion to Clemons that he avoid dating white women.
 Carmento Floyd made the suggestion in a phone conversation -- recorded by jailers, as is routine -- while Clemons was behind bars completing a sentence for domestic assault on a white woman whom he had dated.